getgauge/docs.gauge.org/execution.rst

 In the above spec, "search" and "admin" are tagged to all scenarios in the spec.
 Tags "successful" and "result" are tagged to the specific scenario for which it is defined.
+> Note: As shown in the example above, indentation is required to specify tags in multiple lines

 Tag expressions
 ^^^^^^^^^^^^^^^